 More on Bayberry Shrubs

-I first encountered bayberry shrubs in what, for me, is hallowed ground: the sand dunes of Plum Island.
-No, not the Plum Island that will be familiar to Long Islanders (New York); I'm talking about the barrier island off the coast of northeastern Massachusetts, the site of this picture of eastern red cedar.
+We first encountered bayberry shrubs in what, for us, is hallowed ground: the sand dunes of Plum Island.
+No, not the Plum Island that will be familiar to Long Islanders (New York); we're talking about the barrier island off the coast of northeastern Massachusetts, the site of this picture of eastern red cedar.
 Plum Island is a paradise for wild birds, being covered in thickets composed not only of bayberry but also such bushes as winterberry.

 Note that there's no typo in the botanical name presented above: Myrica pensylvanica.
 Yes, that's like "Pennsylvania," but with just one N. Also note that the genus name is pronounced mi-RAHY-kuh, i.e., with the accent on the middle syllable.
 Do not confuse this plant with barberry bush.